Where are Swan Lake Iris Gardens?

 Are the gardens handicap-accessible?

 The garden paths and all buildings are wheelchair accessible.
+However, many of the paths can become soft in seasonal weather.
 Unfortunately, the City is unable to offer wheelchair rental or loans at this time.

 Can I rent a golf cart to tour the gardens?

 Hamilton Bland envisioned the gardens complex as a leisurely walking tour, and visitors are encouraged to experience nature at close hand.
 Golf carts are only available by previous arrangement for tour groups.
 They are not available for individuals and cannot be rented.